janus-idp/backstage-plugins/plugins/rbac-backend/docs/group-hierarchy.md

     maxDepth: 1
 ```

-The `maxDepth` must be greater than 0 to ensure that the graphs are built correctly.
+The `maxDepth` must be greater than or equal to 0 to ensure that the graphs are built correctly.
 Also the graph
 will be built with a hierarchy of 1 + maxDepth.

+A value of 0 for maxDepth disables the group inheritance feature.

 ## Non-Existent Groups in the Hierarchy